Ker CPI (M) rejects reports on a substitute for Balakrishnan

 Regional newspapers and channels had reported that the left party was looking for a successor to Balakrishnan, the second strongman in the state CPI-M after chief minister Pinarayi Vijayan, as he had applied for leave for undergoing treatment.
 Meanwhile, Balakrishnan, who recently returned to Kerala after some medical examination in US, on Thursday met Chief Minister Vijayan at the AKG Centre here and held discussions.

 Neither Vijayan nor Balakrishnan spoke to the media.
-PTI LGK UD BN BN.
+PTI LGK UD BN BN BN BN.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)